pranabekka/pranabekka.github.io/content/drafts/game-checklist.md

 I think it creates a link between you and the character, and makes you a part of the world, instead of ruling over it with clicks and drags.

+### Non-action/combat games

+"Action"[^action] games are unintuitive for some people, and can make them immediately lose interest.

+Combat games like shooters are also unappealing to some.

+Alternatives include:

+- Racing games
+- Card games like UNO
+- Board games like ludo
+- Puzzle games
+- Matching games like Candy Crush
+- Deck-building games like Slay the Spire
+- Word games like Crossword, boggle, and Wordle

+One point in favour of "action"[^action] games is that they provide a consistent and repeatable interface that can be used in a large variety of contexts.

+[^action]: action games in the sense of controlling a character directly and making it take actions in the world.

+## Playable lobby

+The waiting room should be a fully playable space.

+This way people can do something other than staring at a menu while they wait for each other.

+You can also put gameplay tips and a tutorial area there so that all players can brush up on the mechanics, and experienced players can guide beginners through.

 ### 2D movement